 KeywordsBighorn sheep; Ovis Canadensis; mountain lion; Puma concolor; predator-prey; predator control; population dynamics; endangered species; extinction; culling; hunting; animal rights; Sierra Nevada Mountains

-|Educational Level:||High school, Undergraduate lower division, Undergraduate upper division
+Educational LevelHigh school, Undergraduate lower division, Undergraduate upper division

 Subject HeadingsEnvironmental Science Ecology Wildlife Management

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.

 This case includes an optional supplemental PowerPoint presentation.
-It is recommended that instructors either assign a pre-class reading (namely, Martin, G., 1998, "Cougars Wiping Out Sierra Bighorn Sheep, Scientists Say," San Fransisco Chronicle) or use this PowerPoint in class to present the necessary background information for the case.
+It is recommended that instructors either assign a pre-class reading (namely, Martin, G., 1998, "Cougars Wiping Out Sierra Bighorn Sheep, Scientists Say," San Francisco Chronicle) or use this PowerPoint in class to present the necessary background information for the case.